Loss Functions for Discrete Contextual Pricing with Observational Data: Conclusion and Future Work

-Our primary focus in this paper is on unbiased loss estimation, but we think a promising area for future work is how to effectively optimize this loss function to find optimal pricing policies.
-While more accurate loss estimation naturally leads to improved pricing policies, there are additional optimization considerations which can be incorporated into the loss functions we propose.
+Our primary focus in this paper is on unbiased loss estimation, but we think a promising area for future work is in investigating how to optimize this loss function to find optimal pricing policies.
+While more accurate loss estimation generally leads to improved pricing policies, there are additional optimization considerations that can be incorporated into the loss functions we propose.
 This includes formulating convex surrogates \citep{pires2013cost} and adding restrictions on the variance of the pricing policy \citep{swaminathan2015counterfactual,bertsimas2018optimization}.
-Our loss transformation is adapted from the learning from noisy labels literature which more naturally applies to discrete price levels.
+Our loss transformation is adapted from the learning from noisy labels literature, which more naturally applies to discrete price levels.
 It is less clear how to adapt this framework to the continuous pricing setting, which is a generalization we leave for future work.
-Finally, we study a simple yet fundamental pricing problem of proposing and evaluating loss functions for pricing.
-Future work may also incorporate additional pricing considerations such as inventory, finite selling periods and cross product effects from multiple products.
+Finally, we study a fundamental yet simple pricing problem of proposing and evaluating loss functions for pricing.
+Future work may also incorporate additional pricing considerations such as inventory, finite selling periods, and cross-product effects from multiple products.

 \bla